Seminole Gulf Railway: History

+In the mid-2000s, a short stretch of the line between Edison Avenue and State Road 82 in Fort Myers was realigned and upgraded with continuous welded rail.
+The northern leg of the wye to Downtown Fort Myers was also severed at this time.
+This was done to accommodate the expansion of Evans Avenue.

 On September 28, 2022, the Fort Myers Division received significant damage from the landfall of Hurricane Ian.
 At the north end of the line, Arcadia Yard was flooded and the three trestles across the Peace River in Arcadia were partially destroyed, severing the line from the CSX interchange.
 Three of the four trestles across the Caloosahatchee River near Tice were also destroyed.
 Due to the damage, Seminole Gulf had to divert freight to the Sarasota Division and transload it to trucks to serve customers on the Fort Myers Division.
 The Peace River trestles were repaired by February 2023 restoring service as far as North Fort Myers.
-The Caloosahatchee River trestles are still out of service and Seminole Gulf is seeking funding to repair them.
+Reconstruction of the Caloosahatchee River trestles was complete in February 2024.

 Sarasota Division

+Route description

 In Sarasota, Seminole Gulf largely operates on a u-shaped line.
 The northwest end of the line is located just south of Bradenton in Oneco, where it continues south from CSX's Palmetto Subdivision.
 The interchange point is located a little over a mile south of CSX's Tropicana Yard, where a side track facilitates the interchange between the two companies.
 From Oneco, the line heads due south along former Seaboard Air Line Railroad tracks towards Sarasota, passing through Tallevast and close to Sarasota-Bradenton International Airport.
 The line's locomotives are stored on a spur into Suburban Propane on Whitfield Avenue in Tallevast.
 Just north of Downtown Sarasota, the line turns east onto former Atlantic Coast Line Railroad tracks and comes to a wye just east of US 301.
 From the wye, the line turns back north along the former Atlantic Coast Line main line and terminates just south of Whitfield Avenue in Motoaka.

 The line went as far south as Venice when Seminole Gulf first began operating it.
 Track to Venice previously ran from the wye at the southeast corner of the current line and went south-southeast through Fruitville, Bee Ridge, Palmer Ranch and Nokomis.
 Track was abandoned south of Palmer Ranch in 2004 and the remaining line up to Fruitville Road was abandoned in 2019.
 The Legacy Trail runs on the former right of way from Fruitville Road to Venice.